realtymaps/map/scripts/README.md

 remotes on which no branches will be deleted, currently set to prod and upstream.
 * `./scripts/misc/pushTo <service> <projectName> [--dbsyc]` is intended to be run from within CircleCI only.
 The service can be either 'heroku' or 'github', and the project is the destination github project or heroku app.
 It performs misc tasks related to such pushes.
-If `--dbsync` is present, it will also run non-breaking dbsync migrations before attempting the push/deploy.
+If `--dbsync` is present, it will also run dbsync migrations before attempting the push/deploy.
 * `./scripts/misc/setHerokuStack <stack>` will set the heroku stack for all apps accessible by the credentialled user.
-* `source ./scripts/misc/syncVars` sets PROPERTY_DATABASE_URL and USER_DATABASE_URL based on the values of other
+* `source ./scripts/misc/syncVars` sets DATABASE_URL and RAW_TEMP_DATABASE_URL based on the values of other
 environment variables.